FY 2015

 3rd_sdws2

-At the workshop, after an icebreaker (self-introductions by the participants), Mr. Endo gave us today's topics of the current state and challenges of higher education policy.
-1. Current situation surrounding universities, 2.
-Role of regional universities in the declining population, 3.
-Initiatives to respond to globalization.
+In the workshop, after an icebreaker (self-introductions by the participants), Mr. Endo talked about the current situation and challenges of higher education policy, 1.
+Current situation surrounding universities, 2.
+Role of regional universities in the face of declining population, and 3.
+Efforts to respond to globalization.

-One of the major challenges facing Japan society as a whole is how to overcome the great waves of population decline and globalization.
-The Ministry of Education, Culture, Sports, Science and Technology, which is in charge of policymaking, also reported on the current situation of various discussions, and together with the participants, we set themes on university issues such as what the future university should be, and conducted group work.
+One of the major challenges facing Japan society as a whole is how to overcome the major waves of population decline and globalization.
+The Ministry of Education, Culture, Sports, Science and Technology, which is responsible for policymaking, also reported on the current situation of various discussions, and together with the participants, we set a theme for the university’s issues, such as what the university should be in the future, and conducted group work.

-Each group gave presentations on the current situation of stalled issues such as "human resource development of staff," "expertise of staff," and "reform of university entrance examinations" and solutions to them.
+In the presentations from each group, there were presentations on the current situation of impasse and solutions to such issues as “human resource development of staff,” “expertise of staff,” and “reform of university entrance examinations.”

 TEL 075-353-9163 FAX 075-353-9101